pzeb23/aspnet-core-3-registration-login-api/README.md

 # Personal development

 This project shall be developed further for personal use, as a training API for personal projects.
 I do not own any of the base code, however, further improvements and implementations of new services are considered mine.

+The base project can be found uder the link above.